The Mister Maki

-2. While the barley or rice is cooking, show the kids how to top and tail the spring onions then slice as thinly as possible.
+2. While the rice is cooking, show the kids how to top and tail the spring onions then slice as thinly as possible.
 They might find this step easiest using kitchen scissors (watch little fingers).

 3. Peel, de-stone and slice the avocado into strips then slice the cucumber into sticks.